petr-kalinin/progtexts2/python_basics_en/7_files.rst

-The main advantage of inputting from files when solving algorithmic problems (on the contests, here on algoprog, etc.) is that you do not have to re-enter the entire test every time.
+The main advantage of inputting from files when solving algorithmic problems (on the contests, here on algoprog, etc.) is that you do not have to retype the entire test every time.
 If you are debugging your program on some test, figuring out why it doesn't work, trying to fix errors, you'll definitely need to run the program many times on the same test.
 It is difficult and takes time to enter it manually every time.
 It's much easier